Opinion dynamics: Statistical physics and beyond

 Social media offer new opportunities for field experimentation, allowing the application of treatments at scale, especially in the form of bot interventions or through changes in feed algorithms.
 A notable experiment used bots to reply to users who have previously posted racist tweets, finding the conditions of the bot profile that lead to a decrease in racism \cite{munger_tweetment_2017}.
-Other experiments with social media bots identify how hashtags spread on social media in a manner akin to social contagion (for related mechanisms and models, see \sref{subsec:social_contagion}). \textcite{monsted_evidence_2017} applied treatments through bots to control the exposure of users to different sources of a hashtag, finding that the users' tendency to adopt the hashtag is explained more accurately by a threshold effect than by independent exposure events.
+Other experiments with social media bots identify how hashtags spread on social media in a manner akin to social contagion. \textcite{monsted_evidence_2017} applied treatments through bots to control the exposure of users to different sources of a hashtag, finding that the users' tendency to adopt the hashtag is explained more accurately by a threshold effect than by independent exposure events.
 With respect to opinions, bot experiments show how the political position of conservatives can become more extreme after being exposed to cross-cutting content reshared by a bot \cite{bail_exposure_2018}.